 The “Stretch Out”

 If a beneficiary takes the entire value of a retirement account as a lump sum distribution, the beneficiary must pay income tax on the distribution.
-For retirement accounts worth hundreds of thousands of dollars, the tax bite can be substantial.
+For retirement accounts worth thousands of thousands of dollars, the tax bite can be substantial.
 The goal in planning for large retirement accounts is to have the distributions “stretched out” over a beneficiary’s life expectancy.
 This allows the income tax to be deferred over the beneficiary’s lifetime.
 However, if a beneficiary is not named on the retirement account, the tax rules state that the beneficiary is the deceased owner’s estate.
 Since an estate is not a natural person with a life expectancy, the entire retirement account must be completely distributed within 5 years.
 While better than a lump sum distribution, it is clearly not as advantageous as stretching out the distributions over a 20 year period.
 So, at a minimum, retirement accounts should have a named beneficiary.

 What About Trusts?

 Trusts are a great way to manage money for a beneficiary who is a minor, and may need help managing money, or just needs some additional protection for his or her assets.
 But unlike an estate, a trust is not a natural person with a life expectancy.
 However, the tax rules allow for a trust to be named as a beneficiary of retirement accounts and still qualify for the stretch out rules if certain requirements.
 If the requirements are not meant, the retirement account must be distributed within 5 years.
 These requirements are very specific and not simple.
 If you want a trust to be able to accumulate the distributions and leave it up to the trustee to determine when a beneficiary should receive funds, the rules get very complicated.